 After a student is no longer enrolled at UNCG and they are billed for any remaining balance they left with, they will face additional penalties after 30 days of non-payment, including a late payment fee, interest charges, and debt collection.

-Students with outstanding balances are subject to a hold on their record which will prevent important actions like class registration, obtaining a transcript, and receiving a diploma.
+Students with outstanding balances are subject to a hold on their record which will prevent important actions like class registration and receiving a diploma.

 Once a hold has been placed on a student’s account, the account balance must be paid in full for the hold to be removed.